 I have read about, talked about, and listened to endless amounts of commentary about shootings, political damages caused by either party, social injustices, fat-old directors touching young actresses inappropriately, natural disasters, war, etc. All of that information overheated my brain causing me to no longer care, or at least, not care enough.
 I had become numbed, a spongy piece of tissue that was no longer capable of feeling, desensitized by tragedy and pain others experienced–I became a mindless robot whose only functions were to scroll and click.

-Not long ago, instead of being numb, I was angry with everything that kept happening in the world, even though it never directly affected me.
+Not long ago, instead of being numb, I was angry with everything happening in the world, even though it never directly affected me.
 Most issues we read about in the news reflect a larger problem that requires our attention and concern (sexual assault, gun control–choose any popular topic), but we are limited to smaller scale solutions, most of which hardly have an affect (the changes are always gradual, never immediate).
 I’m certain that our inability to control circumstances beyond our reach causes a lot of our frustration and anger.
 We want the world to be better, no matter what we believe in, but we can’t do much as an individual to change it.

 Part of the issue with being angry is it hinders our ability to convey our message to others in a way that’s not abrasive or off-putting.
 While our intentions might be good, our communication tends to be laden with swear words, projectile saliva, and a red face that does little to sway the minds of dissenters (check out our previous post for more on anger here).
 The message gets lost and the person opposite you probably thinks you’re a misguided jerk.
 Nothing gets done and no one’s lives get changed.